 Research suggests that our bodies go through the Basic Rest-Activity Cycle (BRAC).
 Your body repeats these 80-120 minute cycles all day as it alternates between rest and activity.
 It's basically the reverse of what happens when we sleep at night.
 We get, on average, 90 minutes of non-REM sleep and 20 minutes of REM sleep, which together make up one complete 110-minute cycle.
 During the day, this 110-minute cycle is flipped, and our body rhythms play out in 90 minutes of activity, followed by 20 minutes of rest.

 Tuning into these rhythms can help your body adapt to its natural state and allow you to be more productive during your active times.
 Ignoring these rhythms and avoiding breaks can lead to burnout.

 What if I have more tasks than time blocks?

 If you run out of time blocks yet you have more tasks to schedule, it might be time to shift a few things:

 - Are you trying to accomplish more than what is humanly possible in one week?
 Instead of cramming tasks or removing "me" time, consider what you can push off until next week.

 - Are those priority items really a priority for this week?
 Maybe it's not the amount of tasks that's the issue, but rather the timeframe you're giving yourself to complete them.
 When we're stressed, we can sometimes see tasks as more urgent than they really are.
 Reassess your tasks while you're in a calmer state so you can be more objective about their priority status.

 - Can those meetings be moved to email or Slack threads instead?
-Interrogate how you communicate synchronously and asynchronously, and how to make each communication type work best for you.
+Figure out how you communicate in sync or async, and how to make each communication type work best for you.

 - Do you need to work more productively?
 Maybe you can speed up your email management, use productivity apps, or use the Pomodoro technique.
 A few tweaks can help you get more done within each time block than you thought possible.